 On May 2, 2019, the Planning Commission conducted a duly noticed public hearing at a regularly scheduled meeting on Conditional Use Authorization Application and General Plan Referral Nos.
-2015-016326 CUA and 2016- 011011GPR and granted a Conditional Use Authorization for the Development pursuant to Planning Code Sections 210.1, 240.3 and 303 to allow a hotel use within the C-2 Zoning District subject to the conditions and findings listed in the Motion No. 20444.
-It also adopted for the
+2015-016326 CUA and 2016- 011011GPR.
+At that hearing, pursuant to Resolution No. 20443, the Planning Commission made Findings of Consistency with the General Plan and with the Priority Policies of Planning Code Section 101.1 for the street vacations for the Project, pursuant to Section 4.105 of the City Charter and Section 2A.53 of the Administrative Code.
+In addition, pursuant to Motion No. 20444, the Planning Commission granted a Conditional Use Authorization for the Development pursuant to Planning Code Sections 210.1, 240.3 and 303 to allow a hotel use within the C-2 Zoning District, the Waterfront Special Use District No. 3, and a 40-X Height and Bulk District, subject to the conditions and findings listed in the Motion No. 20444.